-When a quantum system is described by a spin-free Hamiltonian, which obviously commutes with the spin operators S_z and S^2 , a spin-symmetry respectful way of using the Hartree-Fock method consists in:
+When a quantum system is described by a spin-free Hamiltonian, which obviously commutes with the spin operators $S_z$ and $S^2$ , a spin-symmetry respectful way of using the Hartree-Fock method consists in:

-1) Using spin-orbitals of pure α - or β -spin, so that the HF optimized Slater determinant is an eigenfunction of S_z ;
+1) Using spin-orbitals of pure $\alpha$ - or $\beta$ -spin, so that the HF optimized Slater determinant is an eigenfunction of $S_z$ ;

-2) Imposing the spin-equivalence restriction [4], which means that paired α - and β -spinorbitals are formed from the same set of linearly independent orbitals.
-We have proved mathematically [5-7] that this additional constraint is a necessary and sufficient condition to insure that a Slater determinantal wave function is an eigenfunction of the spin operator S^2 .
-In other words, we have shown that relaxing the S^2 -symmetry constraint exactly amounts to allow different "paired orbitals", in the sense of Refs.
+2) Imposing the spin-equivalence restriction [4], which means that paired $\alpha$ - and $\beta$ -spinorbitals are formed from the same set of linearly independent orbitals.
+We have proved mathematically [5-7] that this additional constraint is a necessary and sufficient condition to insure that a Slater determinantal wave function is an eigenfunction of the spin operator $S^2$ .
+In other words, we have shown that relaxing the $S^2$ -symmetry constraint exactly amounts to allow different "paired orbitals", in the sense of Refs.
 [8,9], to have different spins.
 This equivalence enabled us to characterize the variational space explored by the restricted open-shell Hartree-Fock (ROHF) method [10], which precisely consists in optimizing a Slater determinant subject to constraints 1) and 2) (plus spatialsymmetry constraints if any) [11].
 The equivalence was also discovered independently [12] by optimizing a Slater determinant with a Lagrange multiplier, enforcing $\langle S^2 \rangle$ to be arbitrarily close to the ROHF value, instead of applying the spin-equivalence restriction.
 Not surprisingly, the determinant was approaching the ROHF solution.

-Similarly, when a quantum system is described by a real Hamiltonian, which obviously commutes with complex conjugation, one can restrict oneself to the calculation of real eigenfunctions.
+Similar to the spin-free case is the "complex-free" one: When a quantum system is described by a real Hamiltonian, which obviously commutes with complex conjugation, one can restrict oneself to the calculation of real eigenfunctions.
 Then, it is also possible to employ only real spin-orbitals to construct the HF Slater determinant [13].
-(However, difficulties may occur when the symmetry group of the molecule cannot be represented over real numbers, and nonetheless, one wishes the spin-orbitals to be adapted to spatial-symmetry).
+(However, difficulties may occur when the symmetry group of the molecule cannot be represented over real numbers, and nonetheless, one wishes the spin-orbitals to be adapted to spatialsymmetry).
 However, it has been proposed by various authors to relax some or all of the abovementioned constraints, to gain variational freedom.
 For example, the different orbitals for different spins method (DODS) of Refs.
-[14,15], (which is usually just called "unrestricted Hartree-Fock" (UHF), but in this paper we use "DODS" to avoid confusions), relaxes the spin-equivalence restriction, hence the HF solution is no longer an eigenfunction of S^2 .
-Other authors [16-18] have advocated the use of general spin-orbitals, mixing α -spin and β -spin parts, in conjunction with the use of projectors [19].
+[14,15], (which is usually just called "unrestricted Hartree-Fock" (UHF), but in this paper we use "DODS" to avoid confusions), relaxes the spin-equivalence restriction, hence the HF solution is no longer an eigenfunction of $S^2$ .
+Other authors [16-18] have advocated the use of general spin-orbitals, mixing $\alpha$ -spin and $\beta$ -spin parts, in conjunction with the use of projectors [19].